JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

   - No variable or function is expected to exist  outside of it
   - Every module is equal a global scope (no single "global" exists)
-  - The REPL is a global module called `Main`
+  - The REPL has a global module called `Main`

 - Local scope